neoInt/mf-bootstrap/README.md

 # Micro Frontend bootstrap

 The Micro Frontend bootstrap application.
-This application loads the template and the Micro Frontend apps which from the template and app registry.
+This application loads the template and the Micro Frontend apps from the styler and app registry.